 I’ve been trawling the jobs market a lot recently, looking for the latest openings in the Gigging world.
 One interesting job that popped up was proofreading for a living.
-So how can you make money proofreading online?
+So how can you make money with proofreading jobs online?

 So first of all, what is proofreading?